freesewing/markdown/org/docs/measurements/hpstobust/en.md

 The **high point shoulder (HPS) to bust** measurement runs from your HPS down to the line that forms you bust span.

-Tp measure your HPS to bust, first [localize your HPS point](/docs/measurements/hps/).
+To measure your HPS to bust, first [localize your HPS point](/docs/measurements/hps/).
 Then measure straight down to the line that forms your chest circumference/bust span.

 The point of this measurement is to locate the fullest part of your bust vertically on your torso.